 Design Thinking for Startups

-How we apply design thinking to startups and the importance it has today.
+How we apply design thinking for startups and the importance it has today.
 It is a process that already has some years in the Market and that despite that there are still people and companies that do not know its importance.

 The term was created with the purpose of differentiating the design vision associated with the surface, form or appearances of things, from that referring to its project approach and particular way of thinking, questioning, knowing and acting.
 The Design Thinking methodology has its origin as many other things related to innovation at Stanford University of California, the design consultant IDEO, was the one who applied it for the first time in commercial projects in the 70s and today this company with Its CEO Tim Brown remains a benchmark in terms of Design Thinking and innovation that refers to a form of creative action adapted to the purposes of the business.